xjunior/taskbag/README.md

 ### When not to use it

-If you don't in the above.
+If you're not in the above situation.

 ### How to use it